jessicakarpovich/Benkyou/readme.md

 # Introduction #

 This is a responsive website created for studying the Japanese writing system.
 It includes explanations on Hiragana, Katakana, and Kanji.
 For kanji, it also has a search feature which uses the [Kanji Alive API](https://app.kanjialive.com/api/docs) to provide the meaning and reading of the entered kanji.
+View the page at <https://jessicakarpovich.github.io/Benkyou/>

 # Project Setup #